AndreasChristensen89/cleaner-copenhagen/README.md

     - Footer icons and text: #EEE2DC

 - Choice of text
 For text choice I leaned towards the Love Running project, which used Lato and Oswald.
-Google Fonts provides fonts that are similar, so I went with Lato with a different text-partner.

-- Pictures
-    All images were taken from Freepik.com, which requires attributions.
+After testing with other fonts (Roboto, Open Sans, Raleway)
+I found Lato to work quite well with both text and headings.

+Picture:
-    Images were compressed using the webpage tinypng.com Sunny, bright and green pictures were targeted to with the aim of thinking of nice weather, as the activity would be outside.
+Sunny, bright and green pictures were targeted to with the aim of thinking of nice weather, as the activity would be outside.
-- Page content

 Languages used
 - HTML